Compare and RecycleSanta hat

 Helping children cope without screens

-To help prevent screen dependence - and the tantrums that can come with it - Olivia recommends building screen-free regulation strategies.
+To help prevent all of this, Olivia recommends building screen-free regulation strategies.
 She says there are lots of ways in which parents can decrease reliance on screens and reduce occurrences of dysregulation:

 Firstly provide a quiet zone in the home, somewhere away from household traffic, that is a darkened or naturally lit space with soft blankets or pillows.
 Ideally, this will be a collaborative activity between parent and child to give the child a sense of autonomy and ownership.